- Summary of Improvements and Changes

 |gpu-||x86, intel, broadwell, nvidia, tesla, volta, eth, eth_100, eth_25|

-The new xCAT managed cluster will have new features and will operate with updated policies.
-The updated policies will apply only to the xCAT cluster and will be enforced beginning May 1, 2019.
+The new xCAT managed cluster will have new features and will operate with updated policies and procedures.
+These updates will apply only to the xCAT cluster and will be enforced beginning May 1, 2019.

 User quotas and usage of common systems: